 Premises liability cases involve situations in which someone is injured due to negligence or inaction of a property owner or operator.
 Property owners are required by law to provide a safe environment for visitors.
-If you’ve been injured on someone else’s property because of their negligence, don’t wait to call Burg Simpson’s Colorado personal injury lawyers at 303-792-5595.
+If you have been injured on someone else’s property because of their negligence, do not wait to call Burg Simpson’s Colorado personal injury lawyers at 303-792-5595.

 Incidents typically include: